-We have audited the financial statements of Aylesford School and Sixth Form College for the period ended 31 August 2012 set out on pages 17 to 35.
+We have audited the financial statements of Aylesford School and Sixth Form College for the year ended 31 August 2013 set out on pages 17 to 35.
 These financial statements have been prepared under the accounting policies set out therein.